wp-plugins/google-sitemap-generator/readme.txt

 = Where can I find the options page of the plugin? =

 It is under Settings > XML Sitemap.
 I know nowadays many plugins add top-level menu items, but in most of the cases it is just not necessary.
-I've seen WP installations which looked like an Internet Explorer 10 years ago with 20 toolbars installed. ;-)
+I've seen WP installations which looked like an Internet Explorer ten years ago with 20 toolbars installed. ;-)

 = Do I have to create a sitemap.xml and sitemap.xml.gz by myself? =